 ), causes a chlorotic spot or stipple at each feeding site as chloroplasts are sucked out along with the plant sap.
 Leaves eventually develop a mottled or stippled appearance with webbing under the leaf in severe infestations.

-Flat mites, or false spider mites (Tenuipalpidae
+Flat or false spider mites are in the Tenuipalpidae

-), including the Phalaenopsis mite, often feed on the upper surfaces of leaves creating a pock-marked appearance from empty and collapsed leaf cells.
+mites, often feed on the upper surfaces of leaves creating a pock-marked appearance from empty and collapsed leaf cells.
 Flat mite feeding on thin leaves, especially the underside, is similar to the stippling caused by spider mites, but there is no webbing.

 Broad mites (Tarsonemidae

 ) are microscopic in size and the initial symptom is chlorotic discoloration.